Robert de Shardlow

 Robert de Shardlow, or de Shardelaw (1200-c.1260) was a senior Crown official, diplomat and judge who had a distinguished career in both England and Ireland in the reign of King Henry III of England.
 He also became a substantial landowner in both countries.

 He is thought to have been born in the village of Shardlow in Derbyshire.
+The family was occasionally called Wardel.
 Little is known of his parents, but he had a brother Hugh, and at least one sister Isolda (later described as his "co-heiress"), who married Hervey de Hegham.
-He is described as a "clerk", that is a cleric, but he apparently took only minor orders: he was not an ordained priest, never received preferment within the Church, and was married with children.
-He was also described as "Master", which was evidence then of holding a University degree.
+He was described as a "clerk", that is a cleric, but he apparently took only minor orders: he was not an ordained priest, never received preferment within the Church, and was married with children.
+He was also described as "Master", which was a mark then of holding a University degree.

 He seems to have already been a valued Crown official in his late twenties: he was sent on a diplomatic mission to Rome in 1228, and was at the same time Constable of Guildford Castle.
 He was High Sheriff of Surrey, jointly with Henry de Wintershul, in 1231.
 He was an itinerant justice in England in 1228–32, whose circuit covered most of the eastern and south-eastern counties of England.
 He became King's Proctor (a senior Crown advocate who pleaded on behalf of the Crown in the Courts) in 1244.
 He and his brother became substantial landowners in Derbyshire and Leicestershire, although they were forced to contest their rights with the royal favourite Peter de Rivaux, the Lord High Treasurer.
+Their lands were seized for a time and given to Rivaux, and Hugh was briefly imprisoned in the Tower of London.
+Rivaux fell from favour in 1234.

 In 1246 he was sent to Ireland as a judge and became senior itinerant justice, serving until his death.
-There is a surviving record of one lawsuit which he as one of a Bench of justices heard in 1250 between Matilda de Lacy and the Prior of Great Connell Priory, County Kildare, concerning an advowson, i.e. the right to appoint one's own candidate to an ecclesiastical benefice.
+There is a surviving record of one lawsuit which he and his fellow justices heard in 1250 between Matilda de Lacy and the Prior of Great Connell Priory, County Kildare, concerning an advowson, i.e. the right to appoint one's own candidate to an ecclesiastical benefice.
 Who won the case is unclear, but it seems that the losing party appealed to the King personally.
 The King expressed doubts about the justice of the verdict, and agreed to hear the appeal himself; again the outcome is unknown.